NBA Trade Rumors: Carmelo Anthony In Three-Way Swap, Plus Rajon Rondo To Knicks?

 Clearly, the Bulls’ organization could benefit from coordinating more with Head Coach Fred Hoiberg.

-For his own part, Rajon has to be hoping that the new round of NBA trade rumors might be true, and is likely looking to stamp his ticket out of the “Windy City.”
+For his own part, Rajon has to be hoping that the new round of NBA trade rumors might be true, and he is likely looking to stamp his ticket out of the “Windy City.”

 Potential Chicago trade partners for this deal have been speculated to include Cleveland in addition to the Knicks.